 I found that keeping Foster turned out to move around is very important.
 He has a run-in shed rather than a stall, and and access to pasture and exercise trails/tracks.

-A google search revealed that many people have fed a Chinese herb called Jiaogulan to horses with DSLD.
+Many people have fed a Chinese herb called Jiaogulan to horses with DSLD.
 There are some published papers on using this herb – you can find the research at the angelfire website above.
 I found suggested feeding amounts listed on a blog entry.

 “Older horses – 1/2 tsp twice a day